MBDAA for Lung Neoplasia Dx

-The ROC curve of our MBDAA for Lung Neoplasia Dx test ―based on the combined count of CA 15.3, CEA, CYFRA 21-1, NSE, SCC and ProGRP Tumor Markers; Creatinine serum levels; comorbidities; and other patient’s data―, throws a really interesting diagnostic capabilities: 93.5% Sensitivity and 96.2% Specificity.
+The ROC curve of our MBDAA for Lung Neoplasia Dx test ―based on the combined count of CA 15.3, CEA, CYFRA 21-1, NSE, SCC and ProGRP Tumor Markers; comorbidities; and other data from 4.296 consecutive patients, then fine-tuned by other research―, throws really interesting diagnostic capabilities: 93.5% Sensitivity and 96.2% Specificity.

 Besides Risk: Histologycal Type and Subtype

 Our MBDAA for Lung Neoplasia Dx test also allow us to determine with that so high accuracy the Histologycal Type, distinguishing between Non-Small Cell Lung Cancer (NSCLC) or Small Cell Lung Cancer (SCLC) as well as the Subtype, discriminating between Adenocarcinoma or Squamous Cell Carcinoma (if NSCLC Type).

 How does it work

 As all Bioprognos’ MBDAA tests, our MBDAA for Lung Neoplasia Dx test is available online once access is granted through our secure Cloud Platform.
 As a Cloud solution, it is designed to be used in a Software as a Service (SaaS) basis, that means, no installation, no periodically patch upgrades, low TCO (Total Cost of Ownership) and no maintenance.

 In this way, doctors or lab technicians only should fill the form with values obtained previously from patients (personal data, comorbidities, biochemistry values, CT Scan finding and lifestyle information), and click on Submit button in order to obtain the risk score of having Lung Cancer.